MikeData/WDA_meta_as_dcat/README.md

 You can view any of the new files with a json viewer like this one: http://jsoneditoronline.org/

-A lot of assumptions and choices had to made and are detailed below:
+A lot of assumptions and choices had to made and are detailed below, broken down per field:

 ## title